glusi/cv-project/README.md

 * tqdm==4.64.1

 ## Running
-To run this project, install it locally using npm:
+To run this project, install it locally using pip:

 ```
-$ cd ../lorem
-$ npm install
+$ pip -r requirements_predict.txt
-$ npm start
+$ ./create_res_report.py
 ```

 ## Building the classifier